Jean is a Director at DML having joined us in 2021 and heads up our Property pillar.

 LLB (University of Cape Town)

-Year of Admission as Attorney and Conveyancer: 1992
+Admission as an Attorney and Conveyancer: 1992

-Year of Admission as Notary Public: 1993
+Admission as a Notary Public: 1993